Layout

 Traditional change management is becoming obsolete.
 Its outdated techniques are unable to handle the pressures of today’s complex and uncertain world.

-Change managers can take inspiration from agile project management to improve process efficiency and implement successful change management.
+Change managers can take inspiration from agile product development to improve process efficiency and implement successful change management.

 Agile change management allows teams to receive constant feedback on changes, make immediate corrections, and to review the changes before moving on in the process.
 Its iterative nature leads to better results and a much more productive workplace.